 Well, it says that we as humans aren't paying attention.

 At a time when even aliens could tell us that we're kinda going a bit heavy on the whole "chopping down the rainforest" thing, maybe this tree visitor is just what we need.

 It's hard to place a number on how valuable trees really are to Earth.

 I'm sharing this because when you add up what trees do for Earth's magical ecosystem, each one is worth our personal attention.

 And none of them should be lonely.

-to remind us to pay attention in this goofy, adorable little
+from a tree to remind us to pay attention in this

 "Beautiful British Columbia," the tourist brochures call it.
 Fires raging across B.C.